 Facts are boring that’s why most of us enjoy a good story instead.
 Yet when facts are woven into a narrative they are easier to put into context and integrate into reality.
 Marketing experts and politicians know this and have become great at using narrative to twist facts and distort reality.
 This has caused us as individuals, and humanity as a whole, some very unpleasant outcomes.
-In an era of media lies, government propaganda, corporate targeted marketing, social engineering, and global transformation we must all learn how to clearly distinguish between narrative and reality.
+We live in an era of media lies, government propaganda, corporate targeted marketing, social engineering, and global transformation.
+We must all learn how to clearly distinguish between narrative and reality.

 Every myth is psychologically symbolic.
 Its narratives and images are to be read, therefore, not literally, but as metaphors. –Joseph Campbell